 After keying in your height, present weight, and level of activity, you’ll have your personal baseline.
 From that number, deduct 500 calories.
 If you ax those each day, you can possibly lose one pound a week.
 Doesn't sound like much, but even a modest (and fairly painless) pound a week adds up to 52 pounds a year.
 And that ain't too shabby.

 How to do it?
-One way is to not ingest "the 500" in the first place (see counting calories to lose weight).
+One way is by not ingesting "the 500" in the first place (see counting calories to lose weight).
 You can also burn some with physical activity or perhaps a combination of both.
 In time, you'll discover what works best for you.

 Another step?
 Add more vegetables to your diet.
 Although they require